Wrapped Cardano Price Tops $0.41 on Top Exchanges (WADA)

-Wrapped Cardano (WADA) traded up 1.6% against the US dollar during the 1-day period ending at 16:00 PM ET on June 15th.
-One Wrapped Cardano coin can now be purchased for $0.41 or 0.00000623 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Wrapped Cardano has traded 6.1% lower against the US dollar.
-Wrapped Cardano has a total market capitalization of $5.15 million and $16,600.48 worth of Wrapped Cardano was traded on exchanges in the last 24 hours.
+Wrapped Cardano (WADA) traded down 0.2% against the dollar during the 1 day period ending at 22:00 PM ET on June 15th.
+During the last seven days, Wrapped Cardano has traded down 5.4% against the dollar.
+One Wrapped Cardano coin can now be purchased for $0.41 or 0.00000623 BTC on cryptocurrency exchanges.
+Wrapped Cardano has a market capitalization of $5.16 million and approximately $9,441.26 worth of Wrapped Cardano was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.